ahobsonsayers/twigots/README.md

 # Twigots

-A (unofficial) go package to fetch ticket listings from the Twickets live feed.
+A (unofficial) go package to fetch ticket listings from the [Twickets](https://www.twickets.live) Live Feed.

-Includes utilities to help filtered ticket listings to get the ones you want!
+Includes utilities to help filter ticket listings to find the ones you want!

+Powers (the similarity creatively named) [Twickets](https://github.com/ahobsonsayers/twitchets), an application to send notifications for newly listed desired tickets.

 ## Note: Getting a API key

 To use this package you will need a Twickets API key.
-Twickets currently do not have a free API HOWEVER
+Twickets currently do not have a free API HOWEVER it is possible to **easily** obtain an API key to use with this library.

+To do this simply visit the [Twickets Live Feed](https://www.twickets.live/app/catalog/browse) open you browser `Developer Tools` (by pressing F12), navigate to the `Network` tab, look for the `GET` request to `https://www.twickets.live/services/catalogue` and copy the `api_key` query parameter from the request.

+This API is not provided here due to liability concerns, but seems to be fixed/unchanging, and is very easy to find.

 ## Example Usage